 This means there can be opportunities to work for companies outside of the more obvious entertainment games industry, or to work on games for non-traditional purposes.

 Opportunities also exist to work abroad.
-China, Germany, Japan and the US, for example, have large games industries.
+China, India, Germany, Japan and the US, for example, have large games industries.

 Look for job vacancies at: